Please donate to

 The past and the future merge in a pandemic love story colliding with a seven-thousand-year journey through the HISTORY of MEDICINE...

 In the BLINK of an EYE

-When Larry’s blossoming love for a girl called Skye becomes threatened, the boy falls victim to coronavirus and ends up on a ventilator.
+When Larry’s blossoming love for girl called Skye appears threatened, the boy falls victim to coronavirus and ends up seriously ill on a ventilator with COVID-19.
 Looking down at his body in ITU, the teenager recalls past lives over seven thousand years, each highlighting a landmark in the history of Medicine.

 How will this change the future for Skye and her mother?

 From a doctor and award-winning novelist and playwright, the story of Medicine, in a blend of fiction and fact.